rainoftime/plse-research-tools-index/README.md

 - Github stars
 - Latest update time

-Currently, derived data will be updated manually and irregularly.
-Before I can set up a database the cache relevant data, please make a PR to update them.
+Currently, derived data will be updated manually through program and irregularly.
+Before I can set up a database service the caches srelevant data, please make a PR to update them.

 # Contribution

-Welcome to contribute through standard Github PR: add/delete an entry to `metadata.json` or update any entry.
+Welcome to contribute through standard Github PR:

+1. Add/delete/update an entry in `metadata.json`.
-Run `python3 generate.py` to update `docs/data.json` with `metadata.json`.
+2. Run `python3 generate.py` to update `docs/data.json` with `metadata.json`.
+3. Commit changes to both JSON files

 # Disclaimer

-This repo is only for your reference and don't claim its accuracy, completeness, or up-to-dateness.
+This repo is only for your reference and doesn't claim its accuracy, completeness, or up-to-dateness.